Robert Lewis (director): Yale School of Drama

 In addition to teaching at The Group Theatre, The Actors Studio, his own Robert Lewis Theatre Workshop and the Lincoln Center Training Program, Lewis was a popular lecturer at many colleges and universities throughout the country for the better part of his career.
 He returned to the Yale School of Drama often, for long and short stints, depending on his directing schedule, and eventually became Chairman of the Yale Acting and Directing departments in the 1970s under Dean Robert Brustein.
 During his tenure at Yale, Lewis helped shape the careers of many successful actors such as Meryl Streep.
 He retired from Yale in 1976.

 Later years

 After Method — or Madness?, Robert Lewis wrote two other books on acting, Advice to the Players (Harper & Row, 1980), an actors handbook, and Slings and Arrows: Theater in My Life (Stein and Day, 1984), a memoir.

+In 1978, in an ill-fated attempt to establish a professional repertory company in Westchester County, Lewis established the Robert Lewis Acting Company which was housed in the College of New Rochelle.
+Although Lewis was able to draw upon his vast roster of talent when casting, the effort only lasted one season.
+That season opened with the world premiere of “The Club Champion’s Widow” by John Ford Noonan.
+It featured Maureen Stapleton in the lead role.
+It was announced that Farley Granger would play the title role in the second production, “Caligula” (Camus, 1961), but he was replaced before opening.
+Peter Gallagher was Scipio and Julius LaRosa, famously fired on air by Arthur Godfrey, was cast as Helicon.
+The final play was a translation of a play by Alejandro Casona called, "Suicide Prohibited in Springtime" (Madrid, 1937).
+Directed by one of Bobby's Yale school students, David Rotenberg, it featured Earle Hyman, Lenka Peterson (one of the first actors admitted to the Actors’ Studio), Michael Lipton and Brenda Lewis.
+Meryl Streep, one of Bobby's students from Yale, had been in discussions with Lewis about doing “The Taming of the Shrew” which was to be directed by Charles Marowitz.
+Unfortunately, there wasn't a second season.

-Lewis remained active in theater in the 1980s and continued to teach a new generation of actors and directors through his Robert Lewis Theatre Workshop and at Rice University in 1981-82.
-He also served as the first artistic director at the Wolf Trap National Park for the Performing Arts outside Washington, DC.
+Lewis remained active in theater in the 1980s and continued to teach a new generation of actors and directors through his Robert Lewis Theatre Workshop and at Rice University in 1981–82.
+He also served as the first artistic director at the Wolf Trap National Park for the Performing Arts outside Washington, D.C.

 He was inducted into the American Theater Hall of Fame in 1991.
 In that same year, Kent State University established the annual Robert Lewis Lifetime Achievement medal in his honor.

-Lewis died of heart failure on November 23, 1997 in New York City, at the age of 88.
+Lewis died of heart failure on November 23, 1997, in New York City, at the age of 88.